 \section{Abstract}

-We use spin-lattice dynamics (SLD) simulations to study the possibility of modeling the low-temperature magnetic hysteresis behavior of a bulk ferromagnetic material.
+We use spin-lattice dynamics simulations to study the possibility of modeling the magnetic hysteresis behavior of a ferromagnetic material.
 The temporal evolution of the magnetic and mechanical degrees of freedom is obtained through a set of two coupled Langevin equations.
 Hysteresis loops are calculated for different angles between the external field and the magnetocrystalline anisotropy axes.
-The influence of several relevant parameters is studied, including field frequency, magnetic damping, magnetic anisotropy (magnitude and type), magnetic exchange, and system size.
+The influence of several relevant parameters is studied, including the field frequency, magnetic damping, magnetic anisotropy (magnitude and type), magnetic exchange, and system size.
 The role played by a moving lattice is also discussed.
-At very low temperatures we find that the exchange, and lattice dynamics barely affect the loops, while the field frequency and magnetic damping have a large effect on it.
-The influence of anisotropy magnitude and symmetry is found to follow the expected behavior.
-We show that a careful choice of simulations parameters allows for an excellent agreement between SLD and the paradigmatic Stoner-Wohlfarth model, opening the possibility for more accurate inclusion of lattice defects and thermal effects.
+For a perfect bulk ferromagnetic system we find that, at low temperatures, the exchange and lattice dynamics barely affect the loops, while the field frequency and magnetic damping have a large effect on it.
+The influence of the anisotropy magnitude and symmetry are found to follow the expected behavior.
+We show that a careful choice of simulation parameters allows for an excellent agreement between the spin-lattice dynamics measurements and the paradigmatic Stoner-Wohlfarth model.
+Furthermore, we extend this analysis to intermediate and high temperatures for the perfect bulk system and for spherical nanoparticles, with and without defects, reaching values close to the Curie temperature.
+In this temperature range, we find that lattice dynamics has a greater role on the magnetic behavior, especially in the evolution of the defective samples.
+The present study opens the possibility for more accurate inclusion of lattice defects and thermal effects in hysteresis simulations.

-keywords: hysteresis, spin-lattice dynamics, ferromagnetic, Fe
+{\bf Keywords} Hysteresis, spin-lattice dynamics, ferromagnetic, Fe